campbellhealy/campbellhealy/README.md

 - 🔭 I’m currently working on building a portfolio
 - 🤔 I’m looking for test or other operational  employment
-- 📫 How to reach me by email: vchealy@gmail.com
+- 📫 Reach me by email: vchealy@gmail.com

 - 🌱 I’m currently learning ...
 Python-Data Science,  JavaScript and various other things that take my fancy
 - 👯 I’m looking to collaborate on front-end testing
+-
 - 💬 Ask me about anything, I will do my best to help
 - ⚡ Some day, life will be perfect for everyone